 Enable In-Private Browsing in Mozilla Firefox (Private Window)

-For enabling In-Private Browsing in Firefox, apply the following steps.
+To enable In-Private Browsing in Firefox, apply the following steps:

-Blue window will appear, and now you can surf over Internet privately.
+Blue window will appear, and now you can surf the Internet privately.
 It won’t save visited pages, cookies, temporary files and searches.
 But it saves your downloads and bookmarks.

-If you want to exit private browsing, close the window of Private Window.
+If you want to exit private browsing, close the private Window.

 Enable In-Private Browsing in Internet Explorer (InPrivate mode)

 Open your Internet Explorer Browser.
-And click on Gear icon which is available in top right side of browser, click on it and select the “Safety” and then In-Private Browsing.
+Then click on the Gear icon which is available on the top right side of the browser, click on it and select the “Safety” and then In-Private Browsing.

-A new window will appear, on Address bar a blue mark will appear that shows the private mode.
-Whatever you search or browse, it will not go into your history.
-And no track will be recorded of your activities over Internet.
+A new window will appear, on the Address bar a blue mark will appear that shows the private mode.
+Whether you search or browse, it will not go into your history.
+No tracking will be recorded of your activities over the Internet.
 All your extensions will be disabled in Private mode.

-So if you want to disable it, close the window, the Safe mode will closed.
+If you want to disable it, close the window and the Safe mode will close.

-For other users who uses our System, it is important to keep their activities record.
+For other users who use the system, it is important to keep their activities record.
 For this the In-Private Browsing must be disabled.
-See below that how you can disable it for any browser.
+See below how you can disable it for any browser.